 7 Best Fall Festivals to Visit in Albany & Saratoga NY Area

-• Capital Region Apple Festival & Wine Festival at the Altamont Fairgrounds: Admission costs $8, and children under 15 are free when accompanied by an adult.
-Saturday activities 10am – 6pm and Sunday activities 10am – 5pm.
+- Capital Region Apple Festival & Wine Festival: NEW LOCATION 2024!
+Columbia County Fairgrounds! : Tickets are $17 plus fees online, or $22 at the gate, for the Wine, Spirits & Cider tasting (general admission and tasting glass included).
+Purchase a weekend pass for $25 in advance, or $30 at the gate.
+General Admission is $8 plus fees online, or $10 at the gate.
+Kids under 17 are free.
+Tickets are available in advance through EventBrite.
+Saturday activities 11am – 6pm and Sunday activities 11am – 5pm.
 Plenty of free parking available.
 No pets allowed.
-This event features loads of variety from wine tasting to car shows, live entertainment each day, and tons of kids activities such as bounce houses or slides, haunted house, pony rides, and petting zoo, clowns, jugglers, stilt walkers, face painting, pumpkin painting, and a whole lot more.
+This event features loads of variety from wine tasting to car shows, live entertainment each day, and tons of kids activities such as face painting, pumpkin painting, rock wall climbing, and a whole lot more.
 Visit their site to check out all the fun things planned for this great family-friendly event!

 October festivals near me